tgerstner/Hailo-Ollama-10H-Chat-for-Raspberry-PI5/README.md

 on a different machine, then you will need to change the hailo_host IP address.
 Please note this has not been tested.

-This app assumes that you have the Hailo-Ollama server running on the host specified by hailo_host and the port specified by hailo_port.

 Observed Model Issues:
         In the testing I have performed, I have noticed that the llama3.2:1b model does not handle large requests.
 It may return jumbled text.

 Suggestions: